Mohamed3nan/jetbrains-darcula-theme/README.md

 A theme extension for Visual Studio Code based on Darcula theme from Jetbrains IDEs with some improvements.

 ## Sponsor
-Contact me if you interesting to be a sponsor!
+Please contact me if you are interested in becoming a sponsor!
 ![Report](screenshots/report.png)

 ## Installation